TheGrove/grunt-channel-builder/README.md

 An object of the file patterns that will be collected for each channel.
 Each file type can be a string glob match pattern or an array of them.

+#### options.replaceConfigValues
+Type: `Array`
+Default value: '[]'

+An optional array of objects allowing channel_builder to automatically replace existing config values, like one already in your build process, with the results of the channel build for a specific channel and file pattern.

+#### options.replaceConfigValues[n].existingConfigValueToReplace
+Type: `String`

+An optional object that sets up a config change at the end of the individual channel task, this value is the name of the existing config value that will be replaced.

+#### options.replaceConfigValues[n].filePatternOfSourceList
+Type: `String`

+An optional object that sets up a config change at the end of the individual channel task, this value is the name of the file pattern whose list will replace the existing config value.

 #### channel.folderNamePattern
 Type: `String`